 Location: Alberta Bair Theater

 Rachmaninoff Rhapsody on a Theme of Paganini

-Gabriela Martínez performs Rachmaninoff’s Rachmaninoff’s popular Rhapsody on a Theme of Paganini.
-Mussorgsky’s Pictures at an Exhibition showcases the brilliant colors of the Billings Symphony Orchestra, providing a sonic backdrop for artwork by Lockwood elementary students.
+Gabriela Martínez performs Rachmaninoff’s popular Rhapsody on a Theme of Paganini.
+Mussorgsky’s Pictures at an Exhibition showcases the brilliant colors of the Billings Symphony Orchestra, providing a scenic backdrop for artwork by Lockwood elementary students.

 GABRIELA MARTINEZ | PIANO

 Versatile, daring, and insightful, Venezuelan pianist Gabriela Martinez is establishing a reputation on both the national and international stages for the lyricism of her playing, her compelling interpretations, and her elegant stage presence.

 Delos recently released Ms. Martinez’s debut solo album, Amplified Soul, which features a wide-ranging program including works by Beethoven, Rachmaninoff, and Szymanowski.
 She also pays homage to acclaimed composers Mason Bates and Dan Visconti, whose title selection, Amplified Soul (world premiere recording), was written for her.
 Ms. Martinez collaborated with Grammy Award-winning producer David Frost on the recording.
 A music video of Amplified Soul can be found on Ms. Martinez’s YouTube Channel.